smkakitani/odin-admin-dashboard-project/README.md

 # odin-admin-dashboard-project

-This is a project for admin dashboard using CSS Grid and Flexbox layout.
+This project was made following [The Odin Project](https://www.theodinproject.com/) Grid layout lesson, creating a basic admin dashboard.
+This lesson was targeting the use of the CSS Grid Layout mainly, applying the differences of the CSS Flexbox Layout and when use one over another.

 Link to preview: https://smkakitani.github.io/odin-admin-dashboard-project/